-The financial information for the year ended June 30, 2023, included errors in certain statement of net position accounts that were the results of inaccurate accounting and ineffective monitoring and closing procedures throughout the year.
-Specific issues were related to revenue that was received during the period, however, was recorded as deferred revenue as of June 30, 2023.
-A journal entry was made to deferred revenue to properly reflect the revenue received during the year ended June 30, 2023.
+The financial information for the year ended June 30, 2023 included errors in certain statement of net position accounts that were the results of inaccurate accounting and ineffective monitoring and closing procedures throughout the year.
+Specific issues were related to an account receivable balance that was collected during July 2021 was still on the books as of June 30, 2023.
+In addition, a journal entry was made to deferred revenue for the same amount as the receivable.
 These errors caused material misstatements on both the statement of net position, and statement of revenue, expense, and change in net position.